SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 They'll need to know that they are always free and encouraged to speak out if they feel they won't be able to identify all the ways they'd need to verify functionality (as this usually means the ticket is too vague).

-But most importantly, they _need_ to understand that _if_ you choose to take risks by setting tight deadlines or by telling them to throw ISQ out the window for a brief period, that _you_ are the one that'll be paying the price if/when things go wrong, not them.
+But most importantly, they _need_ to understand that _if_ you choose to take risks by setting tight deadlines or by telling them to throw ISQ out the window for a brief period, that _you_ are the one that'll be paying the price if/when things go wrong, not them, and that more time will be alotted to repair the damage to ISQ.

 ### Testers